Amitkumaryadav82/school_ms/school-ms/frontend/docs/TABS-REMOVED.md

 ## Technical Impact

 The removal of these tabs has simplified the UI and reduced the amount of code required.
-The remaining tabs (Daily, Weekly, Upload, Holidays, Reports) maintain their original functionality.
+The remaining tabs (Daily, Weekly, Upload, Holidays, Reports) maintain their original functionality, with improvements to ensure stability and reliability.

 ## User Impact